9 Things That Will Happen When You Meet the Right Person

 YOU’RE BOTH WILLING TO COMPROMISE

 Compromise, not sacrifice, should be the goal of every partnership.
-The relationship is one-sided and the other person’s needs are not being satisfied if one spouse always has to pay for the airline ticket, alter their plans, or give up on their aspirations.
+A one-sided relationship will not satisfy the other person’s needs if one spouse always has to pay for the airline ticket, alter their plans, or give up on their aspirations.

 Remember that you are not always the victim; if you consistently urge your spouse to make concessions on your behalf yet refuse to give in to any of your goals, it may be time to reevaluate your intentions.

-In a caring relationship, you will compromise on both sides and work together to solve challenges.
+You will compromise and work together to solve challenges in a caring relationship.
 This is a strong connection red flag.

 YOU EAGERLY TELL YOUR FAMILY/FRIENDS ABOUT THE RELATIONSHIP